andrewtrandev/T2A1/README.md

 The Office of the Australian Information Comissioner (OIAC) provides a set of guidelines known as The Australian Privacy Principles (APP), the APP lists 13 principles that help protect the privacy of an individual.
 With these guidelines as a reference we can construct a general idea of how we should be handling user data.

 <br>
-Displayed below is a summary of the Australia Privacy Principles
+Displayed below is a summary of the Australian Privacy Principles

 ![app 13 principles](/docs/app13.png)
 <br>